FREQUENTLY ASKED QUESTIONS

-The Study Buddy is a volunteer student responsible for giving guidance and assistance to the exchange student upon arrival in Florianópolis.
-Among its duties are:
+The Study Buddy is a volunteer UFSC student who will give you guidance and assistance upon arrival in Florianópolis.
+He or she is responsible for:

-- establishing prior contact with the international student, to know the date and time of arrival and provide information about Florianópolis and UFSC;
+- establishing prior contact with you, in order to know the date and time of your arrival and provide information about Florianópolis and UFSC;

-- receiving the student on the day of arrival, preferably in the airport;
+- receiving you on the day of arrival, preferably in the airport;

-- helping the student find a place to stay for the first days, if necessary;
+- helping you find a place to stay for the first days, if necessary;

 - giving directions on how to get to UFSC and to SINTER;

-- helping the student arrange the documentation and registration with the Federal Police;
+- helping you arrange the documentation and registration with the Federal Police;

-- giving information on how to get the “Passe Rápido” (the bus card);
+- giving information on how to get the “Passe Rápido” (bus card);

 Yes.
 Below are the guidelines that international undergraduate students should follow in order to do an internship at UFSC:

-1. Check if your institution has a cooperation agreement with UFSC.
+- Check if your institution has a cooperation agreement with UFSC.
 We can only register students if there is an agreement.
-Click here to see the list of our current partner institutions.
+Click hereto see the list of our current partner institutions.

-2. Check if the company in which you wish to do the internship is registered at the Academic and Professional Integration Department (DIP/PROGRAD).
+- Check if the company in which you wish to do the internship is registered at the UFSC Academic and Professional Integration Department (DIP).
 Students can only do internship in companies that have been registered.
 This does not apply in case the internship takes place in an UFSC laboratory.

-3. You must have a professor/advisor at UFSC in charge of your internship.
+- You must have a supervisor at UFSC in charge of your internship.

-4. The professor/advisor shall send you a letter of acceptance, which will be required to obtain the student visa.
+- The supervisor shall send you a letter of acceptance, which will be required to obtain the student visa.
 If you register through our online application system, SINTER will be in charge of sending this letter to you.

-5. Upon arrival, SINTER will carry out your registration at UFSC academic system, and the Department will enroll you in the “internship” module, except if your application is done through SINTER online application system.
-In this case, you must select the “internship module” when applying in order to be enrolled.
+- Upon arrival, SINTER will carry out your registration at the UFSC academic system (CAGR), and the Department will enroll you in the “internship” module, except if your application has been done through SINTER’s online application system.
+In this case, you must select the “internship module” at the moment of application.

-6. After enrollment, you must fill out an Internship Letter of Commitment (TCE) provided by DIP.
-The letter must be signed in four counterparts by (i) the professor/advisor, (ii) the internship supervisor at the company, (iii) the director of DIP and (iv) the student.
+- After enrollment, you must fill out an Internship Letter of Commitment (TCE) provided by DIP.
+The letter must be signed in four counterparts by (i) the supervisor at UFSC, (ii) the internship supervisor at the company, (iii) the DIP Director and (iv) the student.
 One of the counterparts must be kept at DIP.

-7. In case you wish to stay in Brazil for six months longer, you should apply for a visa extension at the Federal Police at least 30 days before expiry of the visa, and you should also request your enrollment for the next semester at SINTER.
+- In case you wish to stay in Brazil for more than six months, you should apply for a visa extension at the Federal Police and request your enrollment for the next semester at SINTER.
 Exchange students can stay at UFSC for a maximum of 2 semesters.

-8. Except for internships carried out at UFSC or at other Brazilian Federal Higher Education Institutions, we stress that the foreign student is allowed to do internship in Brazil for up to 120 days without the need to be registered in a Brazilian education institution, in accordance with the Resolutions no. 111/2014 and no. 88/2014 of the National Council of Immigration (CNIg).
-In this case, the TCE will be signed by the student’s home institution and the Brazilian company in which the internship will take place (no link to a Brazilian education institution is required).
+- Except for internships carried out at UFSC or at other Brazilian Federal Higher Education Institution, we inform that foreign students are allowed to do internship in Brazil for up to 120 days without the need to be registered in a Brazilian education institution, in accordance with the Resolutions no. 111/2014 and no. 88/2014 of the National Council of Immigration (CNIg).
+In this case, the TCE will be signed by the student’s home institution and the Brazilian company in which the internship will take place (no relation to a Brazilian education institution is required).